Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 ## Comprehensions

-Comprehensions in Python provide a concise syntax for creating collections of data, especially lists.
+Comprehensions in Python provide a concise syntax for creating sets of data, especially lists.
 Suppose you wanted to create a list containing the squares of the numbers 0 through 4.
 One way to do it is to iterate over a list of numbers, squaring each one and adding the square to a list:

 ```python
 squares = []